-The National Institute of Health Research (NIHR) is the nation's largest funder of health and care research and provides the people, facilities and technology that enables research to thrive.
+The National Institute of Health and Care Research (NIHR) is the nation's largest funder of health and care research and provides the people, facilities and technology that enables research to thrive.

 NIHR Applied Research Collaborations (ARCs) support applied health and care research that responds to the needs of local populations and local health and care systems.

 NIHR ARC North Thames is one of 15 ARCs across England, part of a £135 million investment by the NIHR to improve the health and care of patients and the public.

 ARC North Thames develops innovative research that meets the most pressing health and social care needs of our local and national communities, and quickly puts our findings into practice for those who need it most.